Contrary to popular belief, how your blog looks has little to do with a great blog design.

 How can you help people find what they want?

 Create resource pages.
 A few of them.
 For example, we’ve got one about email marketing and WordPress SEO on DIYthemes, and that helps.
-We also have Thesis Tutorials and WordPress tutorials at RTFM.
+We also have Thesis Tutorials and WordPress tutorials in the Thesis User’s Guide.

 You need to create resource pages too, and you need to make them easy to find.
 I personally believe they should be featured prominently in your navigation or in your sidebar.